MattP34/Forest/Forest/README.md

 Operators can also be combined into a single function using the `$` symbol

-The first operator will always use the minimum parameters unless specified by following the operaotr with an integer
+The first operator will always use the minimum parameters unless specified by following the operator with an integer

 ```
 *$+(4,3,2)->x;